-The 2020 Campaign in Peru will include volunteer medical professionals from the United States and Peru.
+The 2020 Campaign in Peru included volunteer medical professionals from the United States and Peru.

 Presenting the wonderful volunteers of the 2020 Surgical Team.

 Dr. Tom Albert is a professor at Oregon Health Sciences University in Oral and Maxillofacial Surgery as well as Otolaryngology/Head & Neck Surgery in Portland, Oregon.
 Dr. Albert was involved in an extensive medical education effort concerning cleft care with Project Hope in China from 1983-1993 and has continued to be involved independently since then.
 His interest has been to develop ways to extend truly comprehensive cleft care beyond surgery alone to difficult to reach populations.
 He is President and Co-Founder of FACES Foundation.
 To date, he has led 13 medical mission trips to Peru.

 Kelly Jensen is a business leader and management consultant with over 30 years’ experience introducing new technologies and management practices in the United States and Latin America.
 Specializing in healthcare, Mr. Jensen has worked with over 300 hospitals and health systems to improve their performance.
 In his role as Managing Director for FACES, he builds relationships in Peru with essential partners for the cleft campaigns including the medical community and the Lions Clubs.
 In addition to supporting FACES, Mr. Jensen provides leadership in faith-based organizations and alumni associations of Harvard University.
 He is fluent in English and Spanish, and conversant in German and Tzotzil Maya.